Nickelodeon: Nickelodeon Animation Studio

 Nickelodeon Animation Studio (formerly Games Animation, Inc.) is a production firm with two main locations (one in Burbank, California, and the other in New York City).
 They serve as the animation facilities for many of the network's Nicktoons and Nick Jr. series.

 Nickelodeon Productions

 Nickelodeon Productions is a production studio in New York, that provides original sitcoms, animated shows and game-related programs for Nickelodeon.
-Despite this, the studio's logo is also seen at the end of animated television shows.
 It was founded as Games Productions in 1987, after MTV Networks was purchased by Viacom.
+The studio was made an in-name only unit of Paramount Television Studios in October 2025; the studio's logo is still seen at the end of animated television shows.

 Nickelodeon on Sunset

 Nickelodeon on Sunset was a studio complex in Hollywood, California which served as the primary production facility for Nickelodeon's series from 1997 until 2017; the studio is designated by the National Register for Historic Places as a historical landmark as a result of its prior existence as the Earl Carroll Theater, a prominent dinner theater.
 It served as the production facilities for several Nickelodeon series.